arackaf/micro-graphql-react/readme.md

 }
 ```

-The `query` decorator is passed a `client` instance, and a function mapping the component's props to an object with a `query` string, and an optional `variables` object.
+The `query` decorator is passed a function mapping the component's props to an object with a `query` string, and an optional `variables` object.
 When the component first mounts, this query will be executed.
 When the component updates, the function will re-run with the new props, and the query will re-fetch **if** the newly-created GraphQL query is different.

 ### props passed to your component